pietroppeter/nim-fosdem/cfp.md

 - The Nim language devroom is on the 5th
 - Video recording submission: January 22nd

-All deadlines are intended by 23.59 UTC.
+All deadline times are 23.59 UTC.

 ### Final remarks